 Drought Response Actions

-During drought, little changes make a big difference.
-Here are actions we can all take to do our part.
-Find more drought information at: Drought.utah.gov
+Little changes can make a big difference.
+Here are key actions we can all take to do our part.
+Find drought and water condition information at drought.utah.gov

 Don't Water if It's Windy

 Wind speeds over 5mph will carry your water to your neighbor's yard.
 Keep your water where you need it by skipping waterings on windy days.
 Let smart irrigation controllers do the work for you and skip irrigation events automatically when wind is in the forecast.